Stephen-Adom/hello-rails-react/README.md

 # 📖 [Hello React Rails] <a name="about-project"></a>

-A simple full stack application that displays random greetings in different language
+A simple full-stack application that displays random greetings in a different language

 ## 🛠 Built With <a name="built-with"></a>